R4Ajeti/Backend-Development/README.md

 -  - [FirestoreORM](https://pypi.org/project/firestore-orm/) - IRD 2019 - A module that adds support for firestore Object Relational Mapping to your application
 -  - [FirebaseORM](https://pypi.org/project/firebase-orm/) - IRD 2018 - Django like models for NoSQL database Firestore
 -  - [custom](#) - Any other similar choice as non-sql db orm, based on no-sql type db chosen
-- [FireStore](https://firebase.google.com/docs/firestore) - IRD 2019 - Cloud-hosted NoSQL document database that lets you easily store, sync, and query data for your mobile and web apps - at global scale
+- [FireStore](https://firebase.google.com/docs/firestore) - IRD 2019 - Cloud-hosted NoSQL document database that lets you easily store, sync, and query data for your mobile and web apps - at global scale  or!
 -  - [FireBaseRealtimeDB](https://firebase.google.com/docs/database) - IRD 2012 - Cloud-hosted NoSQL database that lets you store and sync data between your users in realtime.
 -  - [DynamoDB](https://aws.amazon.com/dynamodb/) - IRD 2019 - Cloud-hosted fast and flexible NoSQL key–value pair database service for any scale
 -  - [custom](#) - Any other similar choice as nonsql cloud-hosted or server-hosted db

-- [GitHub](https://github.com/) - IRD 2008 - Cloud-distributed version control and source code management functionality
+- [GitHub](https://github.com/) - IRD 2008 - Cloud-distributed version control and source code management functionality  or!
 -  - [BitBucket](https://bitbucket.org/product) - IRD 2012 - Git-based source code repository hosting
 -  - [custom](#) - Any other similar choice as cloud-distributed version control

-- [Shell/Bash](https://en.wikipedia.org/wiki/Unix_shell) - A computer program designed to be run by the Unix shell, a command-line interpreter
+- [Shell/Bash](https://en.wikipedia.org/wiki/Unix_shell) - A computer program designed to be run by the Unix shell, a command-line interpreter  or!
 -  - [custom](#) - Any other similar choice as a script helper between docker container and kernel or os img (like cloud shell in GCP AWS or AZURE)
 -  [Pytest](https://pypi.org/project/pytest) - IRD 2010 - Framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries
 -  [Selenium](https://pypi.org/project/selenium/) - IRD 2008 - Run web automation tests with ease. ... to the front end, they need to run appropriate cross browser tests